nicktarallo/DiffTransformer/Classification/README.md

 ### Recommended commands to run for classification to fully train (Remember to enter Classification directory first):
 * Differential/Binary:
-  * `python classification.py --model DIFFERENTIAL --task BINARY --num_heads 1 --run_on_test`
+  * `python classification.py --model DIFFERENTIAL --task BINARY --run_on_test`
 * Differential/Multi-class:
-  * `python classification.py --model DIFFERENTIAL --task MULTICLASS --num_heads 1 --epochs 40 --run_on_test`
+  * `python classification.py --model DIFFERENTIAL --task MULTICLASS --epochs 40 --run_on_test`
 * Traditional/Binary:
-  * `python classification.py --model TRADITIONAL --task BINARY --run_on_test`
+  * `python classification.py --model TRADITIONAL --task BINARY --num_heads 2 --run_on_test`
 * Traditional/Multi-class:
-  * `python classification.py --model TRADITIONAL --task MULTICLASS --epochs 40 --run_on_test`
+  * `python classification.py --model TRADITIONAL --task MULTICLASS --num_heads 2 --epochs 40 --run_on_test`

 Epochs take a long time to run, so if you want to quickly see a plot you can just use `--epochs 2` to see the end result, although it won't be fully trained